AtomEcho/AtomBulb/README_en.md

 ```
 [
     {
-        "qid": 0,
+        "qid": 2,
-        "question": "请你写出一个可以生成五个不同随机数的 Python 程序。",
+        "question": "What is machine learning?
+What are its applications?",
-        "first_level_class": "代码编程",
+        "first_level_class": "General Knowledge",
-        "second_level_class": "代码生成"
+        "second_level_class": "Natural Sciences"
     },
 	...
 ]
 ```

+#### Format of Answers:
-**Question Answer Information**: The data is contained in answer-<date>.json under each model directory, where the "date" field represents the specific time when the answers were obtained, allowing us to correspond them to specific model versions.
+The data is contained in answer-<date>.json under each model directory, where the "date" field represents the specific time when the answers were obtained, allowing us to correspond them to specific model versions.
 In answer-<date>.json, the specific field information is as follows.
 We will further expand the user feedback data in the future:
 ```
  "qid": Question ID
  "answer": Model's answer